 \section{Conclusion}

 In this work, we formalize multi-turn red-teaming as goal-oriented sequential decision-making and present \ourMethodName{}, an on-policy RL framework with dialogue tree rollout and pruning, a reward design for non-verifiable feedback, and an adaptive masking mechanism that stabilizes training.
-Experiments show that our method outperforms single-turn and multi-turn baselines across 10 target models.
-Our results also reveal that current LLMs remain vulnerable in multi-turn settings and that automated, search-based red-teaming is a practical tool for stress-testing safety.
-Our framework has the potential to adapt to broader multi-turn strategic reasoning tasks such as negotiation, persuasion, debate, and pedagogical interactions.
-Future work could explore process-based rewards that leverage intermediate reasoning steps to provide richer training signals.
+Experiments show that our method outperforms single-turn and multi-turn baselines across 12 target models.
+Our findings also underscore that current LLMs remain vulnerable in multi-turn settings and that automated, search-based red-teaming is a practical tool for stress-testing safety.
+Our framework has the potential to adapt to broader multi-turn strategic reasoning tasks such as negotiation, debate, or pedagogical interactions.
+Future work could explore process-based reward for multi-turn red-teaming, e.g., using intermediate reasoning to provide signals.